-Instructor: Dr Ehsan Naeini (Earth Science Analytics, United Kingdom) Duration: 1 day CPD Points: 5 Language: English Level: Foundation
+Instructor: Dr Ehsan Naeini (Earth Science Analytics, United Kingdom)

 Machine learning has been around for decades or, depending on your view, centuries.
 By applying machine learning to our workflows, e.g. petrophysics, rock physics, seismic processing and reservoir characterization, we can bring speed, efficiency and consistency over traditional methods of data analysis.
 In addition, we can implement a range of machine learning techniques together with optimization algorithms and statistics to identify new patterns and relationships in multi-dimensional datasets.
 This has the potential to enhance our quantification and strengthen our interpretation of the subsurface; ultimately leading to a more accurate predictive outcome.